moh-a-abde/Immersion-App/README.md

 - **State Management:** Utilizes Flutter’s state management techniques.
 (Specify your choice if using Provider, Bloc, Riverpod, etc.)
 - **Backend Services:** Integrated with Firebase to handle authentication, data storage, and real-time updates.
 - **Routing & Navigation:** Implements Flutter’s Navigator for managing screen transitions and routing.

-## Folder Structure
-- **android/**: Contains code and resources specific to the Android platform.
-- **ios/**: Contains code and resources specific to the iOS platform.
-- **lib/**: The primary source code of the app.
-It typically includes:
-  - **screens/**: Different screens/pages of the application.
-  - **widgets/**: Reusable UI components.
-  - **models/**: Data models and business logic.
-  - **services/**: Code for handling API calls, Firebase interactions, etc.
-- **assets/**: Static resources (images, fonts, icons).
-- **firebase/**: Firebase configuration files and setup scripts.
-- **web/**: Code and configuration files for the web version.
-- **test/**: Unit and widget tests to verify the functionality of the app.
-- **analysis_options.yaml**: Contains linting and analysis rules for Dart.
-- **pubspec.yaml**: Lists project dependencies and metadata.

-## Development Guidelines
-- **Coding Standards:** Adhere to the Dart style guide (https://dart.dev/guides/language/effective-dart) and use the provided analysis_options.yaml for consistent linting.
-- **Commit Messages:** Write clear, concise commit messages that describe your changes.
-- **Branching Strategy:** Use feature branches to develop new features or fixes.
-Ensure the main branch remains stable.
-- **Pull Requests:** Include detailed descriptions and reference any related issues when submitting pull requests.
-- **Code Reviews:** All contributions should be reviewed by at least one other developer prior to merging.

 ## Testing
 - **Unit Testing:** Write tests for individual functions and business logic.
 Place tests in the /test directory.